gammamatrix/playground-lead-resource/README.md

 - The endpoint models support locks, trash with force delete, restoring, revisions and more.
 - Index endpoints support advanced query filtering.

-Swagger Resource Documentation is built with npm.
+Swagger API Documentation is built with npm.
-- npm is only needed to generate documentation and is not needed to operate the LEAD Resource.
+- npm is only needed to generate documentation and is not needed to operate the CMS API.

 See [package.json](package.json) requirements.